The question of how to clean a mattress comes up fairly often, especially when youâ€™re expecting out of town visitors.

-To eliminate odors and allergens, spray the mattress and pillows down with FeBreeze allergy formula.
+To eliminate odors and allergens, spray the mattress and pillows down with FeBreeze or Lysol.
 You can do this every time you change the sheets.
 I’ve tried the less expensive brands and they are a waste of money.

 If you can, sunlight is great for a mattress.
 Letting the mattress air out for an hour or so outdoors is great.
 Impractical for most of us though.